ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The ADPH charges $15 to search for a divorce certificate and provide a certified copy of the record.
 If the record cannot be found, a ‘Failure to Find’ certificate will be issued.
 There are no refunds if the record is not found.
 Each additional copy of the same record, ordered at the same time, costs $6.

 A mail request for a divorce certificate should include a completed Vital Records Request Application form and a check or money order for a search/copy fee made payable to the State Board of Health.
-Send the completed form and payment to:
+Send the completed form and payment to the following:

 Alabama Vital Records